 b.
 Drain and rinse chickpeas.
 Add to bowl.

 c.
 Add cherry tomatoes (slice in half), carrots (peel & grate), ¼ of red onion (¼” dice, reserving other ¼), and feta cheese.
 Add ¼ tsp salt and pinch of black pepper or to taste.
 Toss to combine.

 Cook mushrooms: a.
 In large sauté pan over medium-high heat, add mushroom caps with marinade, stem-side down.
 Sear until caramelized, about 1 minute.

 b.
 Flip and cook another minute, using spoon to baste with marinade.

 c.
 Add to baking pan.
 Bake until tender, about 18-20 minutes.

 Make yogurt sauce: a.
 In small bowl, add Greek yogurt, juice from remaining half lemon/Meyer lemon, mint (stack leaves, roll lengthwise, thinly slice ribbons), and basil (stack leaves, roll lengthwise, thinly slice ribbons).
 Stir to combine.

 Serve: a.
 Warm pita bread or add to oven rack the last 1-2 minutes mushrooms are in.
 Slice portobello mushroom caps in ½-1” slices.

 b.
-Add yogurt sauce to pita.
-Top with sliced mushrooms.
+Top pita with yogurt sauce and sliced mushrooms.

 c.
 Garnish with spinach (leave whole or chop bite-sized), roma tomatoes (¼” slice, lengthwise), and ¼ red onion (thinly slice).